Frequently Asked Questions

 That's how holochains are implemented.
 Each source chain for each person/agent/participant in a Holochain preserves the immutable data integrity and order of events of that agent's actions from their vantage point.
 As data is published from a source chain to the validating DHT, then other agents sign their validation, per the shared "physics" encoded into the DNA of that Holochain.

-Holochains do sign every change of data and timestamp (without a universal time synchronization solution), This provides ample foundation for most applications which need solid data integrity for shared data in a fully distributed multi-agent system.
-Surely, there will be people who will build consensus algorithms on top of foundation (maybe like rounds, witnesses, supermajorities of Swirld),
+Holochains do sign every change of data and timestamp (without a universal time synchronization solution).
+This provides ample foundation for most applications which need solid data integrity for shared data in a fully distributed multi-agent system.
+Surely, there will be people who will build consensus algorithms on top of that foundation (maybe like rounds, witnesses, supermajorities of Swirlds).

 However, if your system is designed around data having one absolute true state, not one which is dynamic and varied based on vantage point, we would suggest you rethink your design.
 So far, for every problem space where people thought they needed an absolute sequence of events or global consensus, we have been able to map an alternate approach without those requirements.
 Also, we already know this is how the world outside of computers works, so to design your system to require (or construct) an artificial reality is probably setting yourself up for failure, or at the very least for massive amounts of unnecessary computation, communication, and fragility within your system.